Library

 Look through these essential features to prioritize needs for your product feedback tool:

 • Feedback Collection & Aggregation.
 The tool must create surveys or feedback forms.
-Some tools have widget capabilities — a feedback pop-up appears baked on an event or action.
+Some tools have widget capabilities — a feedback pop-up appears based on an event or action.
 Collect and analyze all your feedback in one place.

 • Advanced Data Analysis & Reporting.
 Facilitate user segmentation.
 Separate customers by various attributes, scores, behavior, and other interactions.
 This allows tailored product and marketing strategies.
 Sentiment analysis is a bonus feature.